 - Hybrid: A snowboard profile that contains two or more profile styles (such as camber and rocker).

 5 Men’s Beginner Boards

 The Mechanic is an entry-level snowboard from Rome Snowboards that will help you master the basics and then help you show up your friends as your progression takes off.
 This is an all-mountain snowboard with a bit of freestyle flair to it.
 Its true-twin shape makes it phenomenally easy to ride in either direction — great for those who like to ride switch or end up switch on accident, as many beginners do.

-This board also comes in a variety of sizes including a couple of “wide” versions (i.e. versions with a larger waist-width).
+The Evader also comes in a variety of sizes including a couple of “wide” versions (i.e. versions with a larger waist width).
 This makes them a great option for riders with a larger boot size who need a wide deck that their toe or heel won’t hang over.

 This snowboard has a directional twin shape—which means it’ll ride smoothly in either direction—but has a slight setback stance that favors one direction.
-Coupled with an entirely reverse camber profile (i.e. rocker), this is an all-mountain board that’ll hold its own in powder.
-And its setback insert packs and rocker profile give it a good amount of float.
+Coupled with an entirely reverse camber profile (i.e. rocker), this is an all-mountain board that’ll hold its own in powder because the setback insert packs and rocker profile give it a good amount of float.

 Typically on entry-level products targeted towards beginners, the gear is pretty straightforward and lacks special features.
 However, when building the Foundation Rocker, Arbor decided to include “grip-tech edges,” which is a tri-radial sidecut.
 Basically, this improves edge grip when conditions are hardpack or icy, making this snowboard excessively versatile for anywhere you ride!